 The Mexican, Chilean, Brazilian and Argentinian collections are quite substantial.
 The larger share of pre-1940 material with respect to these countries came from the collection of Max Nettlau, a well-known Austrian historian and collector of anarchist papers.
 Accordingly, most of these materials are of an anarchist nature, reflecting the fact that anarcho-communism and anarcho-syndicalism formed two strong ideological currents in these countries prior to 1930.

 As to the post-war period, the Institute has received tremendous support from Europe-based movements for solidarity with Latin America in building its collection.
 Many support groups kept abreast of the local situation by collecting brochures and periodicals and other information.
 Much of this material has been transferred to the Institute and is now available to researchers.
 A case in point is the vast collection on Nicaragua during the Sandinista regime.
 Microfilms of major archives and papers in Latin American collections including the archives of various unions in Peru, Bolivia, and Chile reinforce the IISH's collection both for the period around 1900 and more recently.

-The archives index, library catalogue, and other data collections may also be consulted via the IISH catalogue.
+Archives, library, and other data collections may be consulted via the IISH catalogue.

 Please contact the Reading Room for general information about collections: firstname.lastname@example.org.